BlaineMoore/s3-secure-url/README.txt

 == Changelog ==

+= 1.2.0 =
+* Blaine Moore: added specific S3-compatible server targeting; defaults to s3.amazonaws.com but can choose from available AWS or Wasabi servers or enter your own.

 = 1.0.1 =
 * Blaine Moore: added urlformat parameter to get around bug with subdomains and DNS not working for buckets